Masala Herb

 You missed out!

-My grandmother was harboring great expertise in this field and I remember her trying to explain us the names and uses, but back then I myself had little interest for those type of things.
+My grandmother was harboring great expertise in this field and I remember her trying to explain to us the names and uses, but back then I had little interest in those types of things.

 We preferred to jump from the hayloft height into soft fresh hay or feed the rabbits and other animals.